 There is a relatively limited number of software vendors supporting building permit tracking for Maryland jurisdictions.
 The top six software firms used by jurisdictions process 75% of all new housing permits on an annual basis in Maryland.
 While most counties and a majority of municipalities responding to the survey indicate they report local building activity, less than half of the counties and 20% of the municipalities post building reports online.
 Based on the survey responses, there appear to be opportunities for increased coordination and sharing of local building permit data with Planning and the potential to develop a statewide building permit reporting system that could help better describe the economic conditions of our communities, which would improve the accuracy of state projections of future development using near real time monitoring of construction activity.

-The Governor's Smart Growth Subcabinet held a virtual public forum for county and municipal elected leaders and planning officials on Wednesday, July 20, 2022.
-A Better Maryland, adopted over two years ago, presents a broad vision that seeks to unite state agencies in our work, addresses some of our most pressing challenges, and provides community and local leaders with the tools to change things for the better.
-At the public forum Smart Growth Subcabinet agencies highlighted efforts to collaborate with local leaders, connect local communities to state resources and achieve results.
-(The PowerPoint presentations can be downloaded here.)
+The Governor's Smart Growth Subcabinet held a virtual public forum for county and municipal elected leaders and planning officials on Wednesday, December 14, 2022.
+Significant accomplishments have occurred over the eight years of the Hogan Administration to advance sustainable growth to support a strong economy and environmental stewardship across all of Maryland.
+At the public forum Smart Growth Subcabinet agencies highlighted efforts to collaborate with local leaders, connect local communities to state resources and achieve results (The PowerPoint presentation can be downloaded here).
 Elected leaders, planning officials, and subcabinet members also discussed local government issues related to activities that affect smart growth, development, neighborhood conservation, and resource management.

 View recordings from prior virtual Smart Growth Subcabinet forums